ColasDroin/DA_parametrization_run_4/README.md

 ## Limited pool of available optics

 For DA simulations, we ideally need thin optics, that are already available (as there's not much time to produce new ones, and the deadline for IPAC is coming quickly).
 However, the pool of available optics is quite limited.

 - No injection optics with phase knob is available for HL 1.6.
-Using injection optics without phase knob.
+For consistency, we decided to use the HL 1.6 injection optics without phase knob (rather than the run III optics with phase knob).
 Is that fine?
-- Should we go to flat for collapse?
+- Should we go to flat for collapse to decrease crab cavities impedance?

-Ideally, we would not have to test more to two optics per cycle phase.

 ## Pile-up constraint